Kendari: Administrative districts

-Note: (a) The 2010 population of the new Nambo District, and its post codes, are included in the figures for Abeli District, from which it was later cut out.
+Note: (a) The 2010 population of the new Nambo District is included in the figure for Abeli District, from which it was later cut out.

+The city surrounds Kendari Bay, with the densely-inhabited Kadia District centrally located to the west of the bay, flanked by Mandonga, Puuwatu, Wua-Wua, Barua and Kambu Districts on its northern, westerm and southern sides.
+Kendari Barat and Kendari Districts lie on the north side of the bay, while Poesia, Abeli and Nambo Districts lie on the south side.
+Bungkutoku Island is situated in the mouth of the bay.

 Government and politics

 As with all Indonesian cities, Kendari is a second-level administrative division, equal in power to a regency, that is run by an elected mayor and vice mayor, who hold executive power, as well as a legislative city parliament.
 Legislative duties are vested in the local parliament.
 Heads of districts are appointed by the mayor on the recommendation of the city secretary.

 The city is part of the 1st Southeast Sulawesi electoral district, which sends six of the 45 representatives to the provincial parliament.
 On the city level, it is divided into five electoral districts, which has 35 representatives.